Attention.

 So when the rare, but truly revolutionary and world-changing event comes along, it can be difficult to recognise it, but trust me when I say that this is what’s happening right now in the long-suffering world of Artificial Intelligence (AI).

-As many of you will know, November 2022 saw the announcement and released by Open AI of a Large Language Model (LLM) called ChatGPT.
-While it’s easy to get buried in the acronyms, most simply put an LLM is algorithm (computer program), which uses various techniques to “converse” in human languages such as English, Hindi or Chinese and while there is no actual “intelligence” behind them, their capabilities are nothing short of remarkable.
+As many of you will know, November 2022 saw the announcement and release by Open AI of a Large Language Model (LLM) called ChatGPT.
+While it’s easy to get buried in the acronyms, most simply put an LLM is an algorithm (computer program), which uses various techniques to “converse” in human languages such as English, Hindi or Chinese and while there is no actual “intelligence” behind them, their capabilities are nothing short of remarkable.
 In parallel we are seeing the rise of Generative AI, the ability of technology to take a natural language description and transform it into utterly realistic images or video, to replicate your voice perfectly, and to comprehend human speech in almost any language.

 And that’s even before we get to its ability to quickly design drugs for very specific purposes, to recognize patterns in vast amounts of data that humans and previous technology couldn’t detect, to translate ancient languages, and in the more disturbing applications, even take a pretty good guess at reading your mind.
 Literally.